SOTETO/heureka/readme.md

 #### Deployment
 Follow the upcoming steps to create your development environment:
-0. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg` (default is `~/heureka/ms-drops/...` for MS-DROPS).
+1. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg` (default is `~/heureka/ms-drops/...` for MS-DROPS).
 If you change the default path, also change the path value of the `GRAV_PATH` variable in `.docker-conf/mode_dev/.env` file.
+2. `bash ./heureka`
+3. `dev drops` to enter the drops development environment of the CLI
-1. `git clone`
+4. `git clone`
-2. `docker up`
+5. `docker up`
-3. Follow `drops up man`
+6. Follow `drops up man`
-1. Call `http://localhost/drops/` to initiate the drops DB.
+7. Call `http://localhost/drops/` to initiate the drops DB.
 Notice that the server requires up to 30 seconds to answer this call.
-4. Follow `arise up man`
+8. Follow `arise up man`
-5. Create an account by using the registration view on `http://localhost`.
+9. Create an account by using the registration view on `http://localhost`.
-6. Use `drops admin` to grant admin rights to your newly created user.
+10. Use `drops admin` to grant admin rights to your newly created user.
-7. Request `/docu` to initiate an admin account for your local Grav CMS instance, the base for the documentation.
+11. Request `/docu` to initiate an admin account for your local Grav CMS instance, the base for the documentation.
-8. Initiate the navigation by calling `http://localhost/dispenser/navigation/init`.
+12. Initiate the navigation by calling `http://localhost/dispenser/navigation/init`.
 In case of a whitescreen, the call has been successfully.

 ### Infrastructure development environment
 Required to clone all git repositories for the development of infrastructure services like `dispenser` or `vca-widget-base`.

+#### Deployment
+Follow the upcoming steps to create your infrastructure development environment:
+1. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg>
+2. `bash ./heureka`
+3. `dev infra` to enter the infrastructure environment of the CLI
+4. `clone`
+5. `docker up`
+6. Configure the local `application.conf` in your dispenser repository to listen to `localhost:27017` (or another port, if you have changed it in your `infra.yml`)

+#### List of commands
+The `dev infra` environment provides the following commands:

 - `clone` - Clone the required git repositories
 - `rm` - Remove the git repositories